dariusmehri/Predicting-NYC-Illegal-Conversions/README.md

 # Data
 311 illegal conversion complaints routed to the DOB, DOB previous class one violations,  HPD multiple dwelling buildings, HPD multiple dwelling owners (contact list) and PLUTO.

+# Model
+Outcome variable: DOB vacate order on an illegal conversion complaint.
+A vacate typically occurs when the apartment has an inadequate or blocked egress, occupancy contrary to what is allowed by the law, or other hazardous conditions.

+Independent variables: